By Loti Woods

 Some other opossum facts.
 They clean up your yard of overripe fruit (they love persimmons) and spilled bird seed.
 Your pet will not be attacked unless provoked.
 They do not chew on wires, get in your garbage or dig up your flowers.

 Oh, and they very rarely carry rabies as their body temperatures are too low for the virus to survive.
 So when they hiss at you, it is just because they are frightened, not because they have rabies.
 Another myth needing dispelling.

 When Dale & I first got together, we discovered a mama opossum in Dale’s empty swimming pool with a bunch of babies.
 Needless to say, she was frightened and had no way out of the pool.

 After hissing at us with all her teeth barred, she somehow must have realized we wanted to help her, not hurt her.
 Backing off, she watched us.
 We put a bowl of water in the pool near her and Dale made a ramp so she could climb out.
-We sweetened the deal with some cat food smeared on the ramp and left her alone until the next morning.
-When we returned, she and her babies had escaped.
+Sweetening the deal with some cat food smeared on the ramp, we left her alone.
+When we returned the next morning, she and her babies had escaped.
 Our first wildlife rescue as a couple!

 Getting Your Opossum Facts Straight

 So what is not to love about opossums?
 They get rid of unwanted pests, especially ticks that cause Lyme’s and all sorts of other nasty diseases, keep your yard clean and are pretty darn cute.
 Plus they could win an Academy Award for playing dead which they do if cornered.
 The opossum facts speak for themselves.